 The gene for longhair in cats is recessive i.e. a needs 2 copies of the gene in order to have longhair.
 A cat with one copy of the gene is shorthaired, but can pass the longhaired trait on to its offspring - the carried gene will only come to light if the cat is bred to another carrier of the gene or to a longhaired cat.
+Although this article refers to “a” longhair gene, DNA analysis has found that there are 4 longhair mutations that have occurred in cats at different times.

 Remains of early cats can't tell us about fur length, but cats depicted in early Egyptian art are shorthairs and the parent species of the modern domestic cat, the African Wild Cat, is shorthaired.
 The shorthair coat ranges from plush and dense as in British Shorthairs and sleek and close-lying as in the Oriental breeds, with a variety of intermediate coat types depending on actual fur length and whether or not there is a woolly undercoat.
 There are a number of theories as to how the longhaired domestic cat arose.